Teen Summer Job Search – Part 2

 As we mentioned last week, job hunting is never fun.
 The looming certainty of rejection (because, no matter how charming you are, you won’t get every job) is not the kind of emotional battering anyone welcomes.
 But, you might as well learn how to deal with it now, when you are young and resilient, ‘cause there’s a lifetime more of this ahead.

-So, last week we covered the basic questions of “what do I want to do” and “where do I go to look for a job”.
+So, on the subject of your teen’s summer job search, last week we covered the basic questions of “what do I want to do” and “where do I go to look for a job”.
 Assuming that you’ve got that covered, it’s now time to address the “paperwork”.
 By that, we mean it’s time to write the résumé, the cover letter, to know how to fill out the job application form (neatly, like your mom would want you to), to tget those recommendations and, if you want to go all out, get yourself some business cards.

 Writing The Dreaded Résumé